pydicom/pynetdicom/docs/user/ae.rst

-The supported presentation contexts can be accessed with the :attr:`AE.supported_contexts<ApplicationEntity.supported_contexts>` property and they are returned in order of their abstract syntax UID value:
+The supported presentation contexts can be accessed with the :attr:`AE.supported_contexts<ApplicationEntity.supported_contexts>` property and are returned in order of their abstract syntax UID value:

 .. doctest::